 All web browsers are getting serious overhauls with the most recent being Internet Explorer 9 with its new one box.
-This is a unified address and search box and it makes sense as you could always search from the URL box in browsers anyway.
+This is a unified address and search box and it makes sense as you can search from the URL box in most browsers anyway.

-Now ConceivablyTech are reporting that Google is now considering its options for future versions of its Chrome browser and they could be going even further than Microsoft.
+Now ConceivablyTech are reporting that Google is considering options for future versions of its Chrome browser, and the company could be going even further than Microsoft.

 In an interesting move, one possible option is to remove the address and search boxes altogether and instead allow people to type searches and URLs directly into a browser tab.